-When I'm not either studying or hacking on new projects, you'll probably find me running around town, traveling the world, taking and editing photos or doing all three things simultaneously.
+When I'm not either studying or hacking together new projects, you'll likely find me going for a run, traveling the world, taking and editing photos or doing all three things simultaneously.

 In 2013 a joint team from Tesla and SpaceX published a paper outlining the concept of a so-called 'Hyperloop' transport system which has the potential of replacing high-speed-railways.
 To encourage development, SpaceX has been hosting a yearly pod competition for universities starting in 2017.